Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

           0 0 0 0
 ```

-?[Given the grid above, how many way can you place a tile with area 4 on the grid such that the 4 is covered?
+?[Given the grid above, how many ways can you place a tile with area 4 on the grid such that the number 4 is covered?
 Remember your tile must cover the 4, but it MUST NOT cover any other number.]
 - [ ] I have no idea.
 - [x] 4
 - [ ] 2